stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 TODO: IMAGE

-For more information on how to use the viewport, read [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).
+For more information on how to use the Viewport, read [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).

 ## Modifying the scene structure